 Participants will be monitored for adverse events by study staff.
-Significant as well as mild adverse effects of TMS stimulation (seizures, headache) and MRI scanning (claustrophobic reaction, and movement of ferromagnetic objects) will be monitored through questionnaires (e.g. TMS monitoring questionnaire) before and after each TMS and MRI session.
+Significant as well as mild adverse effects of TMS stimulation (seizures, headache) and MRI scanning (claustrophobic reaction, and movement of ferromagnetic objects) will be monitored before and after each TMS and MRI session.